-- sprawl, rebuilding soils, restoring degraded lands, reducing agricultural pollution, increasing water use efficiency, and decreasing the use of external inputs (Cook et al, 2015). - 3 A study conducted by Palm et al. (2010) in sub-Saharan Africa, reported that at low population - 4 densities and high land availability, food security and climate mitigation goals can be met with - 5 intensification scenarios, resulting in surplus crop area for reforestation.
-In contrast, for high - 6 population density and small farm sizes, attaining food security and reducing GHG emissions require - 7 use of more mineral fertilisers to make land available for reforestation.
-However, some forms of - 8 intensification in drylands can increase rather than reduce vulnerability due to adverse effects such as - 9 environmental degradation and increased social inequity (Robinson et al. 2015). - 10 Sustainable intensification has been critiqued for considering food security only from the supply side, - whereas global food security requires attention to all aspects of food system, including access, - 12 utilisation, and stability (Godfray 2015).
-Further, adoption of high-input forms of agriculture under - the guise of simultaneously improving yields and environmental performance will attract more - 14 investment leading to higher rate of adoption but with the environmental component of SI quickly - 15 abandoned (Godfray 2015).
-Where adopted, SI needs to engage with the sustainable development - agenda to (i) identify SI agricultural practices that strengthen rural communities, improve smallholder - 17 livelihoods and employment, and avoid negative social and cultural impacts, including loss of land - tenure and forced migration; (ii) invest in the social, financial, natural, and physical capital needed to - 19 facilitate SI implementation; and (iii) develop mechanisms to pay poor farmers for undertaking - 20 sustainability measures (e.g., GHG emissions mitigation or biodiversity protection) that may carry - 21 economic costs (Garnett et al. 2013). - 22 In summary, integrated agricultural systems and practices can enhance food system resilience to - climate change and reduce GHG emissions, while helping to achieve sustainability (high confidence).
+A study conducted by Palm et al. (2010) in Sub-Saharan Africa, reported that, at low population densities and high land availability, food security and climate mitigation goals can be met with intensification scenarios, resulting in surplus crop area for reforestation.
+In contrast, for high population density and small farm sizes, attaining food security and reducing GHG emissions require the use of more mineral fertilisers to make land available for reforestation.
+However, some forms of intensification in drylands can increase rather than reduce vulnerability due to adverse effects such as environmental degradation and increased social inequity (Robinson et al. 2015).

+Sustainable intensification has been critiqued for considering food security only from the supply side, whereas global food security requires attention to all aspects of food system, including access, utilisation, and stability (Godfray 2015).
+Further, adoption of high-input forms of agriculture under the guise of simultaneously improving yields and environmental performance will attract more investment leading to higher rate of adoption but with the environmental component of SI quickly abandoned (Godfray 2015).
+Where adopted, SI needs to engage with the sustainable development agenda to (i) identify SI agricultural practices that strengthen rural communities, improve smallholder livelihoods and employment, and avoid negative social and cultural impacts, including loss of land tenure and forced migration; (ii) invest in the social, financial, natural, and physical capital needed to facilitate SI implementation; and (iii) develop mechanisms to pay poor farmers for undertaking sustainability measures (e.g., GHG emissions mitigation or biodiversity protection) that may carry economic costs (Garnett et al. 2013).

+In summary, integrated agricultural systems and practices can enhance food system resilience to climate change and reduce GHG emissions, while helping to achieve sustainability (high confidence).

-Cross-Chapter Box 6: Agricultural intensification: land sparing, land sharing and sustainability
+Cross-Chapter Box 6 | Agricultural intensification: Land sparing, land sharing and sustainability

-- Eamon Haughey (Ireland), Tim Benton (United Kingdom), Annette Cowie (Australia), Lennart - Olsson (Sweden), Pete Smith (United Kingdom)
+Eamon Haughey (Ireland), Tim Benton (United Kingdom), Annette Cowie (Australia), Lennart Olsson (Sweden), Pete Smith (United Kingdom)

-29 Introduction
+Introduction